CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### MLAG Interfaces Configuration - Active/Active LACP LAG N-VDS Uplink Profile

-If the recommended active/active LAG (LACP) N-VDS uplink profile is used, switch downlink interfaces for ESXi must be bonded into MLAG ports (LACP bonds).</br>
+If the recommended active/active LAG (LACP) N-VDS uplink profile is used, switch downlink interfaces for ESXi must be bonded into MLAG ports (LACP bonds).
 This action also automatically adds the MLAG interfaces into the bridge and sets them as trunk ports (VLAN tagging) with all VLANs allowed.

 {{%notice note%}}

-For active/standby enviornment, don't configure MLAG interfaces and move to the [Switch Ports Configuration - Non-LAG N-VDS Uplink Profile](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#esxi-downlink-ports-configuration---activestandby-n-vds-uplink).</br>
+For active/standby environments, do not configure MLAG.
+Follow the instructions under the [Switch Ports Configuration - Non-LAG N-VDS Uplink Profile](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#esxi-downlink-ports-configuration---activestandby-n-vds-uplink) section.
-Make sure not to use active/active LACP LAG uplink profile for the Overlay Transport Zone on N-VDS.
+Do not use active/active LACP LAG uplink profile for the Overlay Transport Zone on N-VDS.

 {{%/notice %}}